corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

     The `-n` here is the name of the network.
 The `-f` is the network definition file.

-    After running this command, you can see a new `docker-compose.yaml` file in your project.
+    After you run the command, you will see a new `docker-compose.yaml` file in your project.
 This contains all of the details for your network, which is now ready to go.

 2. Run a Gradle command to build the CorDapp and generate the `.cpk` files: